KJKan/mcfarland/Tutorial.md

 )
 ```

-So how many latent variables is the WAIS supposed to measure?
-(4)
+So, that's 4 latent variables
 ```{r}
 # number latent constructs to be measured
 ( ne <- length( lvars ) )
 ```

-These 4 latent variables are indexed (measured) by the 16 subtests as follows:
+They are indexed (measured) by the 16 subtests as follows:

 ```{r}
 # theoretical pattern of factor loadings